alverena/documentation/user_guide_roles/sales_tools/magento_customers.rst

   :ref:`Magento Newsletter <user-guide-magento-entities-newsletters>`: click the :guilabel:`Subscribe` or :guilabel:`Unubscribe` buttons.

-- The rest of the actions available from the View page depend on the system settings defined in the :ref:`Communication &  Collaboration section <user-guide-entity-management-create-commun-collab>` for the Magento Customer entity.
+- The rest of the actions available from the View page depend on the system settings defined in the **Communication & Collaboration** section of the **Magento Customer** entity configuration.
+See step 4 of the :ref:`Create an Entity <doc-entity-actions-create>` action description.

 .. |IcView| image:: ../../img/buttons/IcView.png